5G-MAG/rt-mbms-examples/flute-ffmpeg/README.md

 ![Architecture](files/wiki/flute-ffmpeg-architecture.png)

 We use ffmpeg to create a DASH or HLS live stream from a VoD file.
-The resulting manifest files and segments are written to a watchfolder and send via rt-libflute as a multicast to the rt-mbms-mw for further processing. rt-wui or a plain dash.js/hls.js can be used for playback.
+The resulting manifest files and segments are written to a watchfolder and send via rt-libflute as a multicast to the rt-mbms-mw for further processing. rt-mbms-wui or a plain dash.js/hls.js can be used for playback.

 ## Install dependencies